 Cars are not built to cause death or great bodily harm when used in their ordinary and usual manner and, thus, do not constitute deadly weapons per se.
 The State will, therefore, have to prove to this court that the facts of this case are more like Clark than Williamson in order to avoid a judgment of acquittal and send to the jury the question of whether the vehicle was used as a deadly weapon.

 For the foregoing reasons, the defendant requests dismissal inasmuch as the State cannot prove a prima facie case of guilt against the defendant.
 The defendant reserves the right to present appropriate case law and argument at the time of hearing in this matter.Certificate of Service

 I HEREBY CERTIFY that a true and correct copy of the foregoing has been furnished by email delivery via the Florida Courts E-filing Portal, to the Office of the State Attorney, 415 North Orange Avenue, Orlando, Florida 32801, ____th day of ___________,

 JOHN P. GUIDRY II, Esquire

 320 N. Magnolia Avenue Suite B-1

 Attorney for the Accused

-I HEREBY CERTIFY that a true copy of the foregoing has been furnished by hand delivery to Office of the State Attorney, Office of the State Attorney, 415 North Orange Avenue, Orlando, Florida 32801 this 9th day of May, 2011.
+I HEREBY CERTIFY that a true copy of the foregoing has been furnished by email delivery via the e-filing portal to Office of the State Attorney, Office of the State Attorney, 415 North Orange Avenue, Orlando, Florida 32801 this ____th day of ___________, 2011.

 John P. Guidry II

-The above statements contained in this motion are true, I am a witness to said facts, and I am executing this motion voluntarily and of my own free will, without coercion or undue pressure from anyone.
+The above statements are true, and I am executing this motion voluntarily and of my own free will, without coercion or undue pressure from anyone.
 The foregoing document was acknowledged before me this _____ day of ________, 2011, by _______________________ who has presented _____________ as identification and who did take an oath.